nymag/dollar-slice/readme.md

 `DS.value('`🍕`', DS);`

 We use this micro-framework to increase the speed of JavaScript initialization.
-It's styled with familiar syntax from Angular and Backbone to reduce onboarding and training.
+It's styled with familiar syntax from Angular and Backbone to reduce onboarding and training, but doesn't concern itself with templating, data-binding, routing, or other features that introduce bloat and complexity.
 The code is not very large and is well-documented, so its a highly recommended read.

 It divides our code into controllers and services.
 Controllers control a portion of the page.
 Services are reusable singletons that controllers can share.
 Both are deliberately designed to create testable and maintainable code.

 ##Basics

 The syntax of a controller is a simplified version of AngularJS for familiarity.
 This is the basic outline of a controller:

 ```js
 DS.controller('name', function () {